NoroffFEU/development-platforms/src/content/docs/fastapi/fast-api-case-study.md

     return {"item_name": item.name, "item_price": item.price}
 ```

-**4. Asynchronous Task Example**
+**4. Handling Asynchronous Tasks**

-FastAPI supports async/await for handling asynchronous tasks, which is useful for IO-bound tasks like API calls or database queries.
+FastAPI makes it easy to handle asynchronous tasks, which is helpful for tasks like database queries or API calls.

 ```python
 import asyncio